Kalan-Lab/Ancestral_BGC_Exansions_Study/README.md

 # Ancestral_BGC_Expansions_Study

-Code and select datasets for analyses featured in Salamzade, Kalan, and Currie, 2024.
+Code and select datasets for analyses featured in Salamzade, Kalan and Currie, 2025.

 *Note, names of files/paths in the repo or in scripts/files were occassionally changed to be more interpretable for viewers of this git repository.*